-The RE CG will work on a recommendation for legislative and regulatory framework for the adaptation of the new recast renewable energy directive to 2030 and it will assess the possible ways of cooperation or integration of the Contracting Parties in the European framework.
+The RE CG will work on a recommendation for legislative and regulatory framework for the adaptation of the new recast Renewable Energy Directive (EU) 2018/2001 and it will assess the possible ways of cooperation or integration of the Contracting Parties in the European framework.

-1. Adapted renewable energy legal framework to 2030 for the Energy Community
+- DELIVERABLES - 1.
+Adapted renewable energy legal framework to 2030 for the Energy Community